-There are some positive signs that an insurance market transition is underway with the introduction of additional capacity into the market, which may result in an easing in the second half of 2021 of some of the challenges experienced in the risk and insurance environment during 2020 and the first half of 2021.
-That said, insurer focus will remain on profitability; risk complexity will continue to be impacted by supply chain vulnerability, a virtual workforce, ongoing economic uncertainty, social inflation and weather volatility.
-We expect heightened scrutiny from underwriters on supply chain transparency and resilience, COVID-19 and communicable disease safety measures and cyber threat resilience.
+Insurers are fully focused on profitability, following a prolonged period of remediation focus.
+Risk complexity will continue to be impacted by weather volatility, supply chain vulnerability, a virtual workforce, ongoing economic uncertainty and social inflation.
+We are seeing heightened scrutiny from underwriters on supply chain transparency and resilience, COVID-19 and communicable disease safety measures and cyber threat resilience.
 Pricing and coverage terms will continue to address these concerns.